 Welcome back to our regular column on “Must Visit Places” in NYC’s neighborhoods, written by one of our contributors who are residents of that neighborhood.
-This week’s guide is by Untapped Cities tour guide Alan Cohen, who is leading the upcoming tour “400 Years of History in One Mile” on Sunday, March 11th.
-Get your tickets here:
+This week’s guide is by Untapped Cities tour guide Alan Cohen, who leads our Public Art Walking Tour in Lower Manhattan and 400 Years of History in 1 Mile Tour.

 “Upstate” Manhattan has a decided residential feel, and it also contains many gems for any lover of things New York.
 You have to come here to really know our beloved city.
 If you’d like to visit the oldest house in Manhattan, see the best views in any park in the City, enjoy great food and drinks, all for one subway fare, then you must visit the Heights.